PHASE 4 OF 7

 Make it fast.

-In a 24-48 hour sprint, most teams never get past “make it work” — and that's perfectly fine.
-A working demo that tells a clear story beats a half-finished masterpiece every time.
-The teams that win aren't the ones with the cleanest code — they're the ones who shipped something that works and told a compelling story about it.
+In a 24-48 hour sprint, most teams never get past “make it work.”
+That's fine.
+A working demo with a clear story beats a half-finished masterpiece.
+Winners don't have the cleanest code; they shipped something that works and told a compelling story.

-The role of a hackathon engineer is evolving.
-You're no longer measured by lines of code written — you're measured by the quality of the experience you deliver.
-Use every tool, template, and AI assistant at your disposal.
+The engineer's role is shifting.
+You're measured by the experience you deliver, not lines of code.
+Use every tool, template, and AI assistant.
 Curate, don't create from scratch.
 Ship, then polish.

 The fastest path to first place is the shortest path to a working demo.